 WEIGHT: 416 lbs.

 SKIN: Dark black

 Kako was born to military parents on the race’s home planet of Tromokrate in the Skotadi System.
 He was very much a product of his environment.
 The planets in this region of the universe, and the species that inhabited them, were all aggressive and violent.
-They lived for war, and were constantly on guard or ready to attack, despite a shaky truce they all had with one another.
-Tromokrate was the most notorious of them all though, known for its grotesquely brutal warriors and culture.
-They believed in three things: loyalty to their species, strength and domination, and they did whatever it took to uphold these statutes.
+They lived for war, and were constantly on guard, ready to attack, despite a shaky truce they all had with one another.
+Tromokrate was the most notorious of them all, known for its grotesquely brutal warriors and culture.
+They believed in three things: loyalty to their species,strength, and domination, and they did whatever it took to uphold these statutes.

-As a boy, Kako was indoctrinated into these ways by his mother, Peri, and father, Ippoti – both of which were dedicated lieutenants in the Tromokratesian military.
+As a boy, Kako was indoctrinated into these ways by his mother, Peri, and father, Ippoti – both of whom were dedicated lieutenants in the Tromokratesian military.
 He was taught that war was the only way.
 They raised him to have no mercy, and no conscience toward his opponents.
-And they trained him to not only destroy his enemies, but if possible to wipe out anyone related to or connected to said enemy.
+And they trained him to not only destroy his enemies, but if possible, to wipe out anyone related to or connected to said enemy.
 The only time a Tromokratesian took a prisoner was to make them a slave.
-Thus, by the time he was 3, these ideologies had burned deep into Kako’s soul.
+Thus, by the time he was three years old, these ideologies had burned deep into Kako’s soul.
 It was also the age he collected his first kill.

 It was this unique brutality and success in war that propelled Kako up through the ranks.
 Before long, he was serving on an elite squadron of super Tromokratesians under his parents’ command.
 They were tasked with hunting down the most powerful enemy warriors – those with unique abilities or exceptional skills – during battle.
 Unlike many of his peers at this level, however, Kako did not require biological engineering to upgrade his abilities.
 He was naturally equipped with the gifts to dominate the best of the best in the universe.